Back to E&O Conference Agenda

 Public power utilities spend significant money and resources on employee training.
 But what if we train them and they leave?
 It hurts when employees depart prematurely and take their expensive training elsewhere.
 But what if we don't train them and they stay?
 Lack of training is a clear impediment to safety and productivity.
 Find your way out of this conundrum and learn how to train and retain your staff.

 Troy Adams, P.E., General Manager, Elk River Municipal Utilities, Minnesota; Olin Clawson, General Manager and CEO, Lawrenceburg Municipal Utilities, Indiana; and Aaron Haderle, Manager of T&D Operations, Kissimmee Utility Authority, Florida

 Smooth workflow in the warehouse is at the heart of a well-run utility.
 How efficient is your warehouse?
 Are you up to speed on new, cost-efficient technologies?
 Learn about a range of technologies from barcoding to vending machines that might make sense for you and see how others are using them to increase productivity and turnaround times, and manage inventory for optimum performance.

-Tom Finn, Materials Manager, Norwich Public Utilities, Connecticut; and Robert Segner, Regional Sales Manager, Fastenal Company, West Valley City, Utah
+Tom Finn, Materials Manager, Norwich Public Utilities, Connecticut; and Robert Segner, Regional Sales Manager, Fastenal Company, Salt Lake City, Utah

 Energy Storage 101: The Life Cycle of Batteries and their Environmental Impacts